tom-nightingale/eye-guide-mc/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 0.9.8 =
+* to clear cache after updating Elementor Website Builder plugin
+* to clear cache after theme or plugin update by custom settings [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-after-theme-or-plugin-update/">Details</a>]
+* to enable Auto Cache Panel for the classic editor which is enabled via add_filter()

 = 0.9.7 =
 * to clear cache after theme or plugin update by default [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-after-theme-or-plugin-update/">Details</a>]